 - All shareholders are invited to attend the AGM and are encouraged to take the opportunity to ask questions.

-- The primary point of contact for shareholders on operational matters is Keith Neilson as CEO and Craig Preston as CFO.
+- The primary point of contact for shareholders on operational matters is Keith Neilson as Chief Executive Officer and Craig Preston as Chief Financial Officer.

 - The primary point of contact for shareholders on corporate governance and other related matters is George Elliott as Chairman.
 Ronald Verni as Senior Independent Director is available as a point of contact should a shareholder not wish to contact the Chairman for any reason.